About the GRE® Test

 - It is accepted in US, UK, Canada, Europe, Singapore and Australia, to name a few countries.

 - About 1268 universities around the world accept the GRE today for their business & management programs as well.

 - It is administered by the Educational Testing Service (ETS)

 - The GRE General Test is available at about 1,000 test centres in more than 160

-The GRE revised General Test is available at about 700 test centers.
-In most regions of the world, the computer-based test is available on a continuous basis throughout the year.
+- In most regions of the world, the computer-delivered test is available on a continuous basis throughout the year.

 Why should I take the GRE?

 - GRE scores are used by admissions or fellowship panels to supplement your undergraduate records, recommendation letters and other qualifications for graduate-level study.

 - The GRE revised General Test is given year-round at computer-based test centres in most locations around the world.
 Appointments are scheduled on a first-come, first-served basis.